home-assistant-libs/netdisco/README.md

 ## Installation

 Netdisco is available on PyPi.
-Install using `pip3 install netdisco` (use `pip` if you're still on Python 2).
+Install using `pip3 install netdisco`.

 ## Example